KakaInnocent/image_recognition/README.md

 # image_recognition
-This directory is about image face recognition using `face_recognition` library
+This directory is about image face recognition using `face_recognition` library </br>
+It can be installed using `pip install face_recognition`